Seir Kieran GAA: Struggle for consistency

 Offaly hurling's trajectory in the later 1970s, like that of Seir Kieran, seemed to be a case of two steps forward, one step back.
 By 1975, future All Stars Pat Fleury (Drumcullen) and Joachim Kelly (Lusmagh) were regulars on the Senior team, while Kieran Mooney represented Seir Kieran.
-A somewhat laboured 1-14 to 0-11 win over Kildare set up a Leinster Senior Hurling Semi-final clash with Wexford.
-By the interval Offaly were being beaten stupid, despite Kieran Mooney getting the game's only goal from play; but in a scintillating third-quarter display, Offaly raised nine white flags in 17 minutes.
-However Wexford maintained their long-range sniping (all six Wexford forwards and their two midfielders scored at least twice) and prevailed by 1-29 to 1-18.
-The Offaly Minors, including several Seir Kieran players, were making slow but significant progress as well, and ran Wexford close in the Leinster Minor Hurling Semi-final of 1976 (2-15 to 4-8).
+A 1-14 to 0-11 win over Kildare set up a Leinster Senior Hurling Semi-final clash with Wexford.
+By the interval Offaly were down, despite Kieran Mooney getting the game's only goal from play; but in the third quarter, Offaly raised nine white flags in 17 minutes.
+However Wexford maintained their long-range shooting (all six Wexford forwards and their two midfielders scored at least twice) and prevailed by 1-29 to 1-18.
+The Offaly Minors, including several Seir Kieran players, were making progress as well, and had a close loss to Wexford in the Leinster Minor Hurling Semi-final of 1976 (2-15 to 4-8).

 During the National Hurling League of 1976/77, Offaly began to demonstrate the strength and depth of their hurling revival.
 Defeating Wicklow and Laois and drawing with Waterford in close, tough pre-Christmas matches, they began the New Year by beating Westmeath then taking Galway by 2-6 to 1-5 in a major upset.
-Their no-nonsense brand of ground hurling similarly overcame Antrim at Corrigan Park, Belfast to win out Division 1B and advance to the Quarter-finals.
+Their no-nonsense brand of ground hurling similarly overcame Antrim at Corrigan Park, Belfast to win out Division 1B and advance to the quarter-finals.
 Against Wexford at Nowlan Park, the rank outsiders overturned the reigning Leinster champions by 1-12 to 1-8.
 Pádraig Horan (St Rynagh's) dominated at centre back, while Pat Delaney (Kinnitty) was unerring from placed balls.
 In the League Semi-final against Clare, at Thurles on 10 April 1977, a 2-15 to 0-7 defeat brought Offaly crashing back to earth; and another costly lesson was learned in the subsequent Leinster Senior Hurling Championship.
 On a Mullingar pitch made slippery by non-stop rain, Offaly were miles off the pace as Dublin eliminated them by 3-10 to 2-8.
 Some measure of revenge was exacted by the winning of Offaly's first Walsh Cup against Dublin (7-7 to 1-7), the following 4 December at Birr.
 Eugene Coughlan's brace of goals were a highlight of an Offaly performance (for those who were there to see) of revelatory force.